 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) requires that healthcare providers, insurers, and other so-called “covered entities” assign someone in their organization to the role of HIPAA compliance officer.
 This extends to business associates as well, - that is, the organizations with whom covered entities routinely share protected health information (PHI).
 Business associates include companies that provide e-mail or other IT services, billing agencies, or anyone else who comes into contact with PHI.

 But what exactly does a HIPAA Compliance Officer do?
-Here is a list of the primary responsibilities that person must perform:
+Here is a list of the primary responsibilities that a person must perform:

 Many organizations select an existing employee to serve as the HIPAA Compliance Officer.
 However, HIPAA rules allow companies to outsource the position to a third party consultant, either temporarily or permanently.
 In organizations where existing staff has limited time, that kind of arrangement can ensure that HIPAA compliance gets the focused attention that it deserves.